 Millie was sent the speaker by Amazon and has been allowed to keep it, meaning she can keep this review updated with her thoughts as she continues to use it in recipe planning and kitchen karaoke.

-Millie is the Small Appliances and Cooking Editor on the Homes Ecommerce team at Future.
+Millie is the Head of Reviews on the Homes Ecommerce team at Future.
 She started writing for Livingetc in 2021 after working as a staff writer for another Future brand.
 Specialising in indoor and outdoor cooking, Millie is always testing kitchen appliances like juicers, stand mixers, and pizza ovens.
 She loves finding renter-friendly ways of adding her own touch to living spaces, and browsing the property market for houses with larger kitchens.

 By Lilith Hudson • Published